-- 1.6.
-It is strictly not permitted to grant club-membership for the duration of the race meeting to interested outside parties. - 1.7.
-The UIM flag must be flown from a prominent position at each event. - 1.8 The allocation of paddock positions shall be made on basis of the position of each Team's best driver in the final ranking of the previous season and respecting the preference for the Teams of the organizing city and/or country."
+1.7.
+It is strictly not permitted to grant club-membership for the duration of the race meeting to interested outside parties.

+1.8.
+The UIM flag must be flown from a prominent position at each event.

+1.9 The allocation of the paddock positions shall be made on basis of the Teams' sporting merit and with due consideration of the Promoter's contractual commitments as well as respecting the preference for the Team of the organising city and/or country.